Clustering Longitudinal Life-Course Sequences Using Mixtures of Exponential-Distance Models: Status Zero Survey: MVAD Data

 It is of interest to relate the MVAD sequences to covariates in order to understand whether different characteristics (related to gender, community, geographic and social conditions, and personal abilities) impact on the school-to-work trajectories.
 These covariates are summarised in Table \ref{Table:MVADcovars}.
 All covariates were measured at the age of 16 (i.e. at the start of the study period in July 1993), with the exception of `Funemp' and `Livboth', and are thus static background characteristics.
 As achieving 5 or more grades at A--C in GCSE exams is the traditional cut-off point for progression to the additional two-years of secondary school required for a transition to HE, we expect the `GCSE5eq' covariate in particular to be strongly associated with the clustering.

 The MVAD data also come with associated observation-specific survey sampling weights, which depend on the `Grammar' and `Location' covariates.
 Specifically, the sample was stratified in such a way that a predetermined number of subjects were in each state, for each location and both school types, immediately after the end of the compulsory education period \citep{Armstrong1997}.

 The MVAD data are available in the \textsf{R} packages \texttt{MEDseq} and \texttt{TraMineR} \citep{TraMineR2011}.
 As the data have been used to illustrate some of the functionalities of the \texttt{TraMineR} package in its associated vignette \footnote{\href{https://cran.r-project.org/web/packages/TraMineR/vignettes/TraMineR-state-sequence.pdf}{\texttt{\,https://cran.r-project.org/web/packages/TraMineR/vignettes/TraMineR-state-sequence.pdf}}.}, interesting features of an exploratory analysis of the data can be found therein.
 However, we reproduce plots of the transversal state distributions in Figure \ref{Plot:MVADstatedist} and the transversal entropies in Figure \ref{Plot:MVADEntropy}, i.e. the Shannon entropies of the state distributions at each time point \citep{Billari2001}, with the sampling weights accounted for in both cases.
-Notably, fewer than $v$ states are observed in certain months.\enlargethispage{\baselineskip}
+Notably, fewer than $v$ states are observed in certain months.

 Figure \ref{Plot:MVADstatedist} shows that the number of subjects who found employment increased over time.
 Conversely, fewer students were in training or further education by the end of the observation period.
 Most students appear to have entirely left school within 2/3 years of the commencement of the survey.
 Finally, while students only reached the age of 18 and began to pursue higher education from July 1995 onwards, a number of students had already pursued further education during the two preceding years.
 Figure \ref{Plot:MVADEntropy} confirms that the level of heterogeneity in the state distribution varies over time.
 In particular, the entropy declines after Sep 1995, by which point most students had left school.